 Wireless Internet (WiFi) access is available throughout the campus and the residence hall buildings.
 Several wireless network standards are supported (802.11 a, b, g, and n).
 Learn More about connecting to the wireless network.
 You will need to register your devices at the beginning of every semester.

 Requests to activate network ports in the rooms must be submitted to Housing and Residential Education.

-To use the wired Internet:
+To use the wired Internet (once approved and activated):

 - Plug your computing device into one of the ports labeled “Data” on the wall jacks.

 - Configure your device for DHCP or to “obtain an IP address automatically”.